-Microsoft has confirmed the pads officially supported by Xbox Game Pass Streaming at launch – these feature the classic “Xbox” button.
+There are plenty of pads officially supported with Xbox Game Pass Streaming – these feature the classic “Xbox” button.
 However, there are plenty of other pads available that will also work, so long as they have the right sticks and buttons.
 These are some of the best Xbox Game Pass Streaming Accessories to check out.

 Best Xbox Game Pass Streaming Accessories

 The Kishi is Razer’s universal follow-up to the Junglecat controller, which was only really designed to work with a handful of phones.
 Two halves of a controller joined by a back support turn your phone into something that isn’t a million miles from resembling a Nintendo Switch.
 When not in use it folds up into a package that’s smaller than an Xbox controller.

 Unlike most gamepad accessories, the Razer Kishi connects to your Android via USB-C (iPhone version available), getting rid of the latency of a wireless connection.
 Usefully, there’s a pass-through USB-C port on the outside of the Kishi for mid-play charging.
 It’s a neat design that fits almost all phones, and it doesn’t suffer the weight distribution issue associated with a console controller clamp.

 On the downside, the Razer Kishi will affect your phone's sound quality, despite having gaps in the design to cater for the areas in which most primary phones house their speakers.
 You won't be able to plug in wired headphones, either; you’ll need to remove your phone’s case if you use one.